Updated: Dec 14, 2021

 The nature center actually has tons of trails going around it at varying difficulty levels.
 Plus, we were allowed to bring the dog, so that was a great bonus.
 You will have to pay a fee to enter, adults are $4 each, kids are $3 each and dogs are $1 each, which you can pay at the center.

-My best suggestion is to grab a map and take some of the perimeter trail to start and then heading to the summit trail as the sun is going down.
+My best suggestion is to grab a map and take some of the perimeter trail to start and then head to the summit trail as the sun is going down.
 The top of this trail makes a great sunset viewpoint.
 Plus, this trail isn't as busy being one of the more difficult ones around the center.

 Those are some of my best insights from my time in Idyllwild.
 I would absolutely go back and try more hikes out there (and grab some breakfast from Mama's Egg House, because duh).
 I hope you go out and explore this amazing little mountain town, and all the wilderness it has to offer.
 Just remember to be prepared, and grab your passes!